wladimirgrf/gobarber-api-v2/README.md

 ## 👨🏻‍💻  About

-This api provides everything needed to organize appointments for a Barber Shop.
+This API provides everything needed to organize appointments for a Barber Shop.

 Customers can choose the best time available to them.